The Pink Panther Show: Laugh track

 By the time of the show's 1969 debut, fitting cartoon and children's shows with a laugh track was standard practice.
 In keeping with this standard, NBC added a laugh track to all seasons of The Pink Panther Show, marking the first time in history that theatrical films were fitted with a laugh track for television broadcast (Season 2 utilized an inferior laugh track, utilizing isolated laugh clips from Season 1).
-This was an anomaly, as other theatrical cartoon series that were aired successfully on television (i.e. Tom and Jerry, Woody Woodpecker, Looney Tunes, Popeye) did not receive this addition.
+This was an anomaly, as other theatrical cartoon series that were airing successfully on television (i.e. Tom and Jerry, Woody Woodpecker, Looney Tunes, Popeye) did not receive this addition.

 The soundtracks were restored to their original theatrical form in 1982 when the DFE theatrical package went into syndication.
 Repackaging over the years has resulted in both theatrical and television versions of the entries being available.
 The exceptions were Misterjaw and Crazylegs Crane, which were produced specifically for television and never re-released theatrically, resulting in laughter-only versions.
-The U.S.-based Boomerang occasionally airs versions with the laugh track intact, though these versions are more commonly found outside of the U.S. The Spanish language Boomerang requires that MGM supply them with laugh track-only versions of all shorts.
+The American-based Boomerang occasionally airs versions with the laugh track intact, though these versions are more commonly found outside of the United States, such as on the BBC Two repeats circa 2011 in the United Kingdom, The Spanish language Boomerang requires that MGM supply them with laugh track-only versions of all shorts.
 The Portuguese language Boomerang, France-based Gulli, and Poland channels TV 4 and TV6 also broadcast certain entries utilizing laugh track versions.
+Some laugh tracked shorts also appear on the Pink Panther YouTube channel.